 - Ignoring or misreading lab results

-- Performing surgery on the wrong site or other surgical errors
+- Performing surgery or a medical procedure on the wrong site or making other surgical errors

 - Prematurely discharging the patient